By category:

 The original instructions specify leading down and up (with skip change) but slip step is more appropriate in a ceilidh situation.

-Roger originally sent it to them in 1983 just after he had written it and at that stage it was a triple minor contra, but he later adapted it into a four-couple dance and that is how in appeared in his book “More of Whynot”.
+Roger originally sent it to Kathryn and David in 1983 just after he had written it and at that stage it was a triple minor contra, but he later adapted it into a four-couple dance and that is how in appeared in his book “More of Whynot”.
 He would probably have been quite chuffed that it had become a ceilidh dance, but he should be credited with it rather than the Scots!

 The lady with the initials was Terry Armstrong Graham, the daughter of another well-known caller Don Armstrong.